SeongHaedu/SageMaker-processing-handson/README.md

-# Perform pre-processing using SageMaker Processing
+# Perform pre-processing using SageMaker Processing Job

 ## Menu 🍛
 1. A whole image of SageMaker Processing Job